BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 1. Install the **PlayPlayMini** project templates:
    * `dotnet new install BenMakesGames.PlayPlayMini.Templates`
-2. Optional, but recommended: create an empty solution.
+2. Optional: create an empty solution.
 3. Create a new project:
    * `dotnet new playplaymini.skeleton -n MyGame`
    * Make sure to run this within the solution directory, if you created a solution in step 2.